 Cultural and political-economic dynamics in post-colonial India.
 Traverses early and more recent anthropological approaches to rural village social structure, including dimensions of hierarchy, gender, religion, communication and economy; relatively recent transformations in expressions thereof that are national in scope; and relatively new considerations of the importance of media, including cultural productions disseminated through audio-cassettes, film and television, as the economy undergoes neo-liberal transformations.
 Prerequisite, one course in anthropology, History/Asian Studies 180 or consent of instructor.

-221F Early Russian History From Rurik to Alexander II.
+Early Russian History From Rurik to Alexander II.

 A survey of Russian history from Kievan Rus’ to the Great Reforms of Alexander II.
 Emphasis on the development of Russia from scattered principalities to empire and the struggle for an identity between Europe and Asia.
 (Same as Russian Studies 221.)
 Keller.

-222S Modern Russian History.
+Modern Russian History.

-223S Gender and Violence in the Middle Ages.
+Gender and Violence in the Middle Ages.

 This course serves as an introduction to the field of Medieval and Renaissance Studies.
 Drawing on multiple disciplinary perspectives, including those of literature, law, history, and art, we will examine the intersection of ideas about the body, gender, and violence in the European Middle Ages.
 Readings may include the Bible and early patristic writings; the lives of saints; poems and advice manuals on courtly love; depictions of women in the Crusades; Icelandic sagas; and perspectives on the trial of Joan of Arc.
-(Oral Presentations.)
 Prerequisite, One 100-level course in literature or history, or AP 4 or 5 in English or history.
-(Same as English and Creative Writing 223 and Medieval and Renaissance Studies 223.)
+(Same as Literature 223 and Medieval and Renaissance Studies 223.)
 Maximum enrollment, 24.
 Katherine Terrell and John Eldevik.

 The American Founding: Ideals and Reality.

 An intensive analysis of the philosophical ideals of the Founding Era (1763-1800) and their uneven realization.
 Social histories of various races, genders and classes will help illuminate the inherent ambiguities, weaknesses, strengths and legacies of the social and political philosophies of late 18th-century America.
 Prerequisite, Government 117, Philosophy 117 or a 100-level course in history.
 May count toward a concentration in either history or government.
 Not open to students who have taken History 240 or 374.
-(Same as College Courses and Seminars 229 and Government 229.)
+(Political Theory) (Same as College Courses and Seminars 229 and Government 229.)
 Maximum enrollment, 24.

-Britain, Ireland, Empire, 1485-1688.
+England, Ireland, Empire, 1485-1701.

 This course examines the shifting boundaries of sovereignty and religion in Britain and Ireland in the period from the founding of the Tudor monarchy to the Glorious Revolution.
 It simultaneously shows how England developed its power overseas through trade, colonization, and privateering.
 This course illuminates the disparate, multicultural societies over which the English monarchy extended its rule, demonstrating how tumultuous struggles to consolidate and sustain political authority in the ‘Atlantic archipelago’ corresponded with the global expansion of British commerce.
+Grant.

 Britain, Ireland, Empire, 1688-2007.

 This course examines the fraught relationship between Great Britain and Ireland from the Glorious Revolution to the era of New Labour and the Good Friday peace accord.
 It shows how British society was transformed by commerce and industrialization, and how the development and eventual collapse of the overseas empire influenced British politics and culture.
 In addressing the post-imperial era, the course places emphasis on the Cold War, the effects of the decline of Britain’s industrial economy, and immigration from the Commonwealth.
-K Grant.